-They would not have you to stir forth to-day.
-Plucking the entrails of an offering forth, They could not find a heart within the beast.
+They would not have you to stir forth today.(40) Plucking the entrails of an offering forth, They could not find a heart within the beast.

-The gods do this in shame of cowardice: Caesar should be a beast without a heart, If he should stay at home to-day for fear.
-No, Caesar shall not: danger knows full well That Caesar is more dangerous than he: We are two lions litter'd in one day, And I the elder and more terrible: And Caesar shall go forth.
+The gods do this in shame of cowardice.
+Caesar should be a beast without a heart If he should stay at home today for fear.(45) No, Caesar shall not.
+Danger knows full well That Caesar is more dangerous than he.
+We are two lions litter'd in one day, And I the elder and more terrible.
+And Caesar shall go forth.(50)

 Alas, my lord, Your wisdom is consumed in confidence.
-Do not go forth to-day: call it my fear That keeps you in the house, and not your own.
-We'll send Mark Antony to the senate-house: And he shall say you are not well to-day: Let me, upon my knee, prevail in this.
+Do not go forth today.
+Call it my fear

+That keeps you in the house and not your own.
+We'll send Mark Antony to the Senate-house,(55) And he shall say you are not well today.
+Let me, upon my knee, prevail in this.

-Mark Antony shall say I am not well, And, for thy humour, I will stay at home.
+Mark Antony shall say I am not well, And, for thy humor, I will stay at home.